How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 EtherApe - Network Monitoring

 EtherApe is a graphical network monitoring tool designed for Linux/Unix.
-It supports a wide variety of devices, including Ethernet, FDDI, Token Ring, ISDN, PPP, SLIP, and WLAN devices, but also several encapsulation formats.
+It supports a wide variety of devices, including Ethernet, FDDI, Token Ring, ISDN, PPP, SLIP, and WLAN devices, as well as several encapsulation formats.

 The utility can act as a packet sniffer and bandwidth monitoring tool and display network activity using graphs.
 It obtains the data from a file or live from the network, allowing users to filter which traffic they want to see.

-Each node in the graph is a specific host, while the links are connections to hosts.
-Everything is color-coded to represent different protocols and various types of traffic on the network.
+Each node in the graph represents a specific host, while the links are connections to hosts.
+Everything is color-coded to represent different protocols and various types of network traffic.

 EtherApe is completely free and open source.